Atigit15/Data-Structures-and-Algorithms/Number Theory/README.md

-## This directory contains all templates realted to number theory.
+## This directory contains all important templates related to number theory.
 1) Binary Exponentiation (with and without mod)

 2) Euclidean GCD